-In my will, can I name multiple people to decide how to take care of my kids?
+In my will, can I name multiple people to take care of my kids?

-I can’t decide on who I want to name as guardian of my kids should I pass away.
+I can’t decide on who I want to be the guardian of my kids should I pass away.
 Instead of picking one person, can I name multiple people and have them decide amongst themselves?

 One way to make sure your children will be raised how you’d like is to choose a guardian who shares your values and ideals.
-Have a conversation with each person you’re thinking of appointing.
-Make sure they consent to acting as guardian for your kids when you pass.
-After all, it’s a big responsibility and may be more than some people want to take on.
+Have a conversation with each person you think might be a good choice.
+Make sure they’re willing to do the job — it may be more than some people want to take on.
 Once you’ve discussed it with each of them, pick one person to be the primary guardian.
-You can also choose one or more alternate guardians.
-This is someone who will step in if the primary guardian you appointed isn’t able to act.
+You should also choose one or more alternate guardians.
+This is someone who will step in if the primary guardian isn’t able to act.

 Two other things to be aware of:

 In your will, your trustee will be in charge of managing and paying out any gifts and money you left for your children, while your guardian will physically be taking care of them.
 They can be the same person.